 Section 10.854(1)(e)4., Rules of the Auditor General, requires that we address noncompliance with provisions of contracts or grant agreements, or abuse, that have occurred, or are likely to have occurred, that have an effect on the financial statements that is less than material but warrants the attention of those charged with governance.
-In connection with our audit, we did not have any such findings.
+In connection with our audit and as described below, we determined that the School did not perform a physical inventory of all property as specified in Section 69I-73.006, Florida Administrative Code.